-Earlier this month IEC announced it was looking to offload its MVNO business, and was inviting interested parties to bid for the company’s Mobile Network Operator, IEC3G.
+Earlier this month IEC announced it was looking to sell its MVNO business, and was inviting interested parties to bid for the company’s Mobile Network Operator, IEC3G.

 Although both MVNO’s are small in size of subscribers and won’t affect the bottom-line directly at TOT it does raise a flag for TOT who needs MVNO partners in order to survive, in its new role as network provider.

 MVNO 365 Communications info:

 - Roaming on: TOT 1900 MHz nationwide networks.